Things To Consider When Doing Home Extensions

 4. Services

-Once you have an idea of the time and budget, another critical consideration exists.
-You must also make provisions for supplying certain utilities to the new space, like electricity, water, ventilation, etc.
+Once you know the time and budget, another critical consideration is making provisions for supplying certain utilities to the new space, such as electricity, water, ventilation, etc.

 For instance, if you use the extension as a kitchen, adequate drainage, plumbing, cooking and electricity lines must be made.
 Similarly, if the extended area has two floors or multiple rooms, you must add a new electric and plumbing system.